-At the conclusion of BSides Charlotte 2019, I realized that I would need to provide a bit more information in regards to the content that was covered in my slides.
+At the conclusion of BSides Charlotte 2019, I realized that I would need to provide a bit more information in regards to the content that was covered in my slides, especially for those who were unable to attend.
 The purpose of this post is to highlight those ideas relative to the presentation and to get any feedback from those interested in this the area of Research.
 You can find my slides here.

 How can one give an overview of the advancements in Computer System's Defense and what is the scope of the systems that we are trying to defend?